DGtal-team/dgtal.github.io/_posts/2025-06-26-dgtal-release2.0.md

 # DGtal release 2.0

 We are happy to announce the major release 2.0 of DGtal.
-This big update makes the library more modern, in both how it's built and the tools it uses.
+This big update makes the library more modern, in both how it is built and the tools it uses.
 This release also includes new features in both the C++ library and its python binding.
-Let's take a look at the big changes (see more in the [Changelog](https://github.com/DGtal-team/DGtal/blob/master/ChangeLog.md) section).
+Let us take a look at the big changes (see more in the [Changelog](https://github.com/DGtal-team/DGtal/blob/master/ChangeLog.md) section).

 ## New Polyscope-based viewer